-Mortgages for Doctors
+Mortgages For Doctors

 So-called professional mortgages – such as mortgages for doctors – therefore, tended to offer the ability to borrow more than other applicants.
-Medical profession mortgage offers tended to reflect multiples of what the individual might be earning a decade or two from now.
+Medical profession mortgage offers managed to reflect multiples of what the individual might be earning a decade or two from now.
 The freedom of lenders to make such offers became somewhat more limited following the financial crisis of 2008 and the formal Mortgage Market Review of lending criteria which came into effect in 2014.

-Why can it be difficult to get a doctors’ mortgage?
+Why can it be difficult to get a doctor’s mortgage?

-Instead, you might be on a medical training contract, newly qualified, a locum, self-employed, or on a temporary contract.
+Instead, you might be on a medical training contract, newly qualified, a locum doctor, self-employed, or on a temporary contract.
 Even if you are on a fixed contract, which you expect to be renewed, your future – and the income on which you depend – is by no means guaranteed.
 That uncertainty is highlighted in a case described in a Health and Care Update.

-As a doctor, there are any number of possible factors determining your income now and in the short and longer-term future.
-The range and complexity of those possibilities make the mortgage lender’s task of calculating risk and affordability that much more complicated – and if you are newly qualified, of course, you won’t even have the financial accounts on which to base any established pattern of earnings.
+As a doctor, there is any number of possible factors determining your income now and in the short and longer-term future.
+The range and complexity of those possibilities make the mortgage lender’s task of calculating risk and affordability much more complicated – and if you are newly qualified, of course, you won’t even have the financial accounts on which to base any established pattern of earnings.

 I am a newly qualified doctor.
 Can I get a mortgage?

 Mortgage lenders typically require any applicant to have been in the same employment for at least the past three months.

 For a newly qualified doctor, however, there are mortgage lenders that are prepared to consider applications if you have just started or expect to start your first job within the next six months.
 If you are interested in getting doctor’s mortgage as a newly qualified doctor, you can contact specialist broker or sometimes known as medical mortgage broker before starting your mortgage application process.